DeXposure-FM: A Time-series, Graph Foundation Model for Credit Exposures and Stability on Decentralized Financial Networks: DeXposure-FM: Architecture and Optimization

 \subsection{Model Architecture}

 DeXposure-FM is a time-series graph foundation model designed to forecast the evolution of inter-protocol credit exposures.
-The architecture employs a graph-tabular encoder (GraphPFN in this case) to produce protocol embeddings from the input weekly snapshots, followed by task heads that process embeddings for tasks of (1) edge existence classification, (2) edge weight regression, and (3) node-level TVL changes prediction.
+The architecture follows an \emph{encoder-multi-head} design: a pretrained graph-tabular encoder produces protocol embeddings for each weekly snapshot, and task heads map these embeddings to (1) edge existence and edge-weight residuals and (2) node-level TVL changes.
 Network-level statistics are then obtained by applying deterministic functionals to the predicted graph.